krfkeith/tart/trunk/doc/source/intro/overview.rst

-* The desire for a language that would combine the simplicity and readability of Python with the power of static typing and template metapgrogramming, as well as modern language features such as closures and generic functions.
+* The desire for a language that would combine the simplicity and readability of Python with the power of static typing and template metaprogramming, as well as modern language features such as closures and generic functions.
 * The desire for a compiler that compiles to highly efficient native code instead of a virtual instruction set.